-'''

 make syn CONFIG=TinyRocketConfig

-'''

 Post-synthesis logs and collateral are in build/syn-rundir.
-The raw QoR data is available at build/syn-rundir/reports, and methods to extract this information for design space exploration are a WIP.
+The raw quality of results data is available at build/syn-rundir/reports, and methods to extract this information for design space exploration are a work in progress.